debops/debops/docs/defaults-detailed.rst

 php__configuration
 ------------------

-The management of the ``php.ini`` configuration is done using a set of YAML lists, named ``php__configuration``, ``php__group_configuration`` and ``php__host_configuration``.
+The management of the :file:`php.ini` configuration is done using a set of YAML lists, named ``php__configuration``, ``php__group_configuration`` and ``php__host_configuration``.
 Each element of a list is a YAML dictionary with certain parameters.